placeholder_200x200

 SPIRITUAL LIFE

-Northshore Christian Academy filters all learning and curriculum through a Biblical world-view.
+Northshore Christian Academy filters all learning and curriculum through a Biblical worldview.
 We endeavor to train students spiritually, academically, and personally.
 Northshore integrates faith and learning as we equip the whole child to develop leadership qualities in the context of their God-given abilities and talents.
-The entire process of education is used to bring students into fellowship with God, develop a Christ-like mind, and to develop their God-given personal and vocational potential.
+The entire process of education is used to bring students into fellowship with God, develop a Christ-like mind, and develop their God-given personal and vocational potential.

 Bible

-Students will be taught Biblical concepts, stories and memorize Bible verses that will teach them godly character qualities and Biblical facts.
-They will practice applying these qualities in their daily life including opportunities for serving others.
+Students will be taught Biblical concepts, stories, and memorize Bible verses that will teach them godly character qualities and Biblical facts.
+They will practice applying these qualities in their daily life, including opportunities for serving others.
 This will allow students to develop their own relationship with the Lord through daily prayer and worship.

 Chapel